oggcamp/oggcamp.github.io/content/code-of-conduct.md

 +++
 All attendees, speakers, sponsors and volunteers at our OggCamp are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

-## Health & Safety

-The pandemic has hit the events industry hard as all events have one thing in common: To bring people together.
-We want to do this in a way that is as safe and inclusive as possible.
-We want you to have a safe and comfortable experience at OggCamp.

-Since we cannot predict how the situation will be at the event date, the rules & guidelines below may change.
-We guarantee however, that the rules will only be strengthened, and never weakened.

-Below are the current rules & guidelines for OggCamp 2024:

-- We strongly recommend that everyone who attends OggCamp 2024 onsite be vaccinated with two vaccinations plus any additional booster shots that are medically recommended.
-- We request that anyone sick or experiencing any cold/flu-like symptoms stay home for their own safety and the safety of others.
-Likewise, if you experience any of these symptoms during the event, please consider the safety of others and ensure you follow current isolation guidelines.
-- We encourage you to to test yourself for COVID-19 before attending the event.

-Furthermore:

-- Free FFP2 masks will be available at the event for those who would like them.
-- COVID Lateral Flow Tests will be made available during the event, particularly to those experiencing symptoms.
-- All rooms will be ventilated as best we can during the event.

-We will update these rules as required and also provide you with additional information as they become available.
-If you have any questions, concerns or recommendations, please don’t hesitate to reach out to us at contact@oggcamp.org.

 ## The Quick Version

 Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.